microsoft/azure-openai-service-proxy/docs/docs/index.md

 1. Self-service attendee registration.
 Attendees can register for an event and receive a time bound API Key to access the AI Proxy service.
 1. The AI Proxy service.
 The AI Proxy service provides access to the Azure AI resources using a time bound API Key.
 1. The AI Playground.
 The AI Playground provides an AI `Playground` experience for developers to explore the Azure OpenAI chat completion using the time bound event code with different models and parameters.

+## Open Source

+The Azure AI Proxy is an open-source project, licensed under MIT.
+You can find the source code on [GitHub](https://github.com/microsoft/azure-openai-service-proxy).

+This project would not be possible without contributions from multiple people.
+Please feel free to contribute to the project by submitting a pull request or opening an issue.